NEW UX HIGH-SPEED MILL → EXPLORE NOW

 EDM comes in three primary types: conventional, also known as “sinker,” EDM hole drills, and wire EDM, also known as “WEDM.”

-What Is Wire EDM?
+What is wire EDM?

 In Wire Electrical Discharge Machining, or Wire-Cut EDM, a thin single-strand metal wire is fed through the work piece, typically occurring in a submerged dielectric fluid tank of deionized water.
 This fluid helps to cool the process and flush away the cut material.
 The Wire EDM process uses electric current to cut conductive materials, leaving a smooth surface that requires no further finishing or polishing.